-I’ve decided to break this post into two: this one, for the south and east and another for the north.
+This post is divided into two parts: one for the south and another for the east.

 (why-a-may-a) <— these are my best Hawaiian, educated guesses of pronunciation from having visited and said the names!

-- Drive there.
-It’s about an hour drive up to the canyon but worth it.
-Look, folks – it’s a canyon.
-It’s big, it’s beautiful, it’s impressive.
-If you’re going to do a helicopter ride you could potentially skip it (since you see it from above) but I’m glad we did it.
+- Drive to Waimea Canyon, which is about an hour drive up to view it but worth it.
+It's big, it's beautiful, it's impressive.
+If you're going to do a helicopter ride you could potentially skip it (since you see it from above) but I'm glad we did it.
 We were able to stay a little while to enjoy the views and had fun stopping periodically on the drive up.

 One of the highlights was a little dolphin show we were lucky to witness.
 I got a pretty fun video of it: